Tips for naming your startup

-You've figured out what product or service your startup will provide, where your funding will come from and how many employees you'll need to hire to get your business off the ground.
-All you need now is to name it.
+You’ve figured out what product or service your startup will provide.
+You know where your funding will come from and how many employees you’ll need.
+All you need now is a good name to get your business off the ground.

-While it may seem like a simple task, giving a business a unique and memorable name often poses a significant challenge for small business owners — and it's an obstacle that must be overcome in order to start the branding and marketing process.
+While it may seem like a simple task, giving a business a unique and memorable name often poses a challenge.
+It’s an obstacle that business owners must overcome in order to start the branding and marketing process.

 Entrepreneur contributor and Eat My Words CIO Alexandra Watkins cautions against making common mistakes when choosing a name for your startup:

-- Make sure people know intuitively how to pronounce your startup's name, and don't rely on accents or visual cues like putting certain letters in a different color than the rest of the company name.
-"Your name will not appear in color in the press or in search-engine results," she advises.
+Make sure people know intuitively how to pronounce your startup’s name.
+Don’t rely on accents or visual cues like putting certain letters in a different color than the rest of the company name.
+“Your name will not appear in color in the press or in search-engine results,” she advises.

-- Don't use a name that gives consumers no indication of what product or service you provide.
-While you might think a vague name will engender intrigue, it might actually make potential clients or customers look right past your business.
+Don’t use a name that gives consumers no indication of what product or service you provide.
+You might think a vague name will engender intrigue.
+However, it might actually make potential clients or customers look right past your business.

 Lastly, checking for company name availability before you officially name your business is essential to ensuring your startup is a unique presence in its industry.